 The following example shows you how to use Excel formulas to create a variable drop-down list.

-To make your spreadsheet look that bit more professional, it is a good idea to hide columns A-C, which contain the original data, or place this data onto a different worksheet.
+To make your spreadsheet look that bit more professional, you might prefer to hide columns A-C, which contain the original data, or place this data onto a different worksheet.

 As a further finishing touch, you could also make the cell G2 into a drop-down list, from which a team name can be selected, as shown in the above spreadsheet on the right.